Q&A with Plant-Based Chef Richard Wilks from Whole Harvest

 We often hear from our fans that Whole Harvest meals are so much more delicious and complex in flavor than expected from a prepared food delivery service—let alone a plant-based one.
 The recipes are diverse and represent global cultures, featuring whole, superfood ingredients that are locally sourced and never frozen.

-One of the main reasons Whole Harvest meals are so incredible is Chef Richard Wilks and his expansive menu of creative recipes.
-Richard enjoys, studies, and appreciates food from around the world, focusing on what tastes great and provides the most exceptional health benefits.
-He looks at which cultures live the longest, and if diet is a reason for that longevity, he digs deeper to leverage the most valuable staples those people consume.
+The main reason Whole Harvest meals are so incredible is due to Chef Richard Wilks and his expansive menu of creative recipes.
+Richard enjoys, studies, and appreciates food from around the world, focusing on what tastes great and what provides the most exceptional health benefits.
+He looks at which cultures live the longest, if diet is a reason for that longevity, and he digs deeper to leverage the most valuable staples those people consume.

 Chef Richard cares about people more than anything else, and he personally wants everyone who enjoys his meals to feel satisfied, energized, and better than ever.
 He wants the Whole Harvest community to thrive and focuses his artist’s eye on unique and delicious ways to achieve this goal.